 H.R.H.
-Diana - Princess
+Diana - Princess of Wales

-Diana, Princess of Wales (Diana Frances; née Spencer; 1 July 1961 - 31 August 1997) was the first wife of Charles,
+Princess of Wales (Diana Frances; née Spencer; 1 July 1961 - 31 August 1997) was the first wife of Charles,

 Prince of Wales, whom she married on 29 July 1981.
 She was also well known for her fund-raising work for international charities,

 and an eminent celebrity of the late 20th century.
 Her wedding to Charles, heir to the British throne and those of the 16

 Commonwealth realms, was held at St Paul's Cathedral and seen by a global television audience of over 750 million.
 While

 married she bore the courtesy titles Princess of Wales, Duchess of Cornwall, Duchess of Rothesay, Countess of Chester and

 Baroness of Renfrew.
 The marriage produced two sons, the princes William and Harry, currently second and third in line to

 the throne, respectively.